Azure/bicep-types-az/generated/resources_1/microsoft.authorization/2026-06-01/samples.md

 }
 ```

-Create or update a policy assignment with a resource percentage selector
+Create or update a policy assignment with a resource rollout percentage selector
 ```bicep
 resource exampleResource 'Microsoft.Authorization/policyAssignments@2026-06-01' = {
   name: 'example'